Moving Sampling Physics-informed Neural Networks induced by Moving Mesh PDE: Implement of MMPDE-Net

-In \cite{ren-wang}, Ren and Wang proposed an iterative method for moving mesh.
-The iteration of the grid allows us to more precisely control the grid distribution near regions with large solution variations.
-In short, it allows the mesh to be more centralized in regions with large solution variations.
-This is a very inspiring idea.
-In this section, we will give the iterative algorithm on MMPDE-Net.
+An iterative method for moving mesh is proposed in \cite{ren-wang}.
+The iteration of the grid generation allows us to more precisely control the grid distribution in the regions where the solution has large variations.
+In this section, we introduce the iterative algorithm for MMPDE-Net.

-Since each iteration generates new sampling points based on the old ones, i.e., each iteration needs to do a one-to-one coordinate transformation, each iteration needs to train MMPDE-Net once.
-It is worth noting that at each training of MMPDE-Net, we need to construct the monitor function based on the most recent input training points and reinitialize the parameters of the neural network.
-Algorithm \ref{alg:MMPDE-Net-iterations} gives the details of MMPDE-Net with iterations in the two-dimensional case.
+Since new sampling points are generated in each iteration based on the old ones, i.e., a one-to-one coordinate transformation is implemented in each iteration, which corresponds to performing the training of MMPDE-Net.
+It is worth noting that at each training of MMPDE-Net, we need to formulate the monitor function based on the most recent input training points and reinitialize the parameters of the neural networks.
+MMPDE-Net with iterations is described in Algorithm \ref{alg:MMPDE-Net-iterations} for the 2D case.

-In Fig.\ref{fig:wang_Fig5}, \ref{fig:wang_Fig6a} and \ref{fig:wang_Fig6b}, we reproduce the results from \cite{ren-wang} on mesh iterations.
-Each figure shows the results given a fixed analytic solution and monitoring function, only increasing the number of iterations.
-It can be seen that as the number of iterations increases, the distribution of points becomes more and more concentrated guided by the monitoring function.
-In fact, as long as the optimization algorithm can find the minimum of the loss function (Eq.\ref{eq:MMPDE_loss}), after choosing a suitable monitoring function $w(\bk;\bx)$, this iterative process can be repeated until the concentration at the sampling point is satisfactory \cite{ren-wang}.
-Since our later proofs focus on error estimation for deep learning solvers, we directly give Assumption \ref{asu:rho} for MMPDE-Net. \begin{assumption} The optimization algorithm always finds the optimal parameters $\theta$ to find the minimum of the loss function, i.e., $\min\limits_{\theta} \mathcal{L}oss_{MMPDE}(\xi,\eta;\theta)$ \end{assumption}
+In Fig \ref{fig:wang_Fig5}, \ref{fig:wang_Fig6a} and \ref{fig:wang_Fig6b}, we reproduce the numerical results in \cite{ren-wang} about mesh iterations.
+In these figures, the monitor function is given and only iteration number varies.
+It can be seen that as the iterations increase, the distribution of points behaves more and more concentrated which is due to the monitor function.
+In fact, this iterative process with a well-chosen monitor function can be repeated until the concentration at the sampling point is satisfactory \cite{ren-wang}, as long as the loss function Eq \eqref{eq:MMPDE_loss} can be optimized.